Another Mississippi city furls Confederate-themed state flag

 Three black officials in McComb voted to remove the flag from city property.
 A white official voted to keep it.

-The Enterprise-Journal reports (http://bit.ly/2t6wdtg ) the flag was not originally on the agenda for Tuesday’s meeting of the six-member Board of Selectmen .
-It was added before two white members arrived.
+The flag was not originally on the agenda for Tuesday’s meeting of the six-member Board of Selectmen , but was added before two white members arrived, The Enterprise-Journal reported (http://bit.ly/2t6wdtg ).

-Selectman Ted Tullos, who is white, said he opposes removing history.
-Selectman Ronnie Brock, who is black, said he supports removing “bad history.”
+Selectman Ted Tullos, who is white, said he opposes removing what he called a piece of history.
+Selectman Ronnie Brock, who is black, replied: “I’m in favor of removing bad history.
+Everybody’s history is not my history.”

 Most Read Stories